shafferma08/intersection-observer/vocabulary.md

 12. **Unobserve:** The action of instructing the Intersection Observer to stop observing a specified DOM element.

 13. **Bounding Box:** The smallest rectangular box which contains the entire element including its padding, margin and border.

+14. **Intersection Root:** In the context of Intersection Observer API, the intersection root is the element relative to which the intersections are being calculated.
+This can be a specific ancestor element of the target or, when null, defaults to the top-level document's viewport.

+15. **Intersection Ratio:** It's a property of the IntersectionObserverEntry object and is the ratio of the intersectionRect area to the boundingClientRect area.
+It's a decimal number between 0.0 and 1.0, where 0.0 means the target element is not intersecting the root, and 1.0 means the target element is completely within the root.
+The intersection ratio is used in conjunction with the thresholds to trigger the observer's callback function.